BIGRUSS2004/Inter-Process-Communication-Shared-Memory-and-Semaphore-Implementation.-/README.md

 IPC with Semaphores and Shared Memory

-Overview
+Overview:

 This project demonstrates Inter-Process Communication (IPC) in a multi-process environment using semaphores for synchronization and shared memory for data exchange.
 It simulates a real-world banking scenario where multiple processes interact to manage a shared bank account in a synchronized and controlled manner.

 The project is designed to highlight key software engineering concepts such as concurrency, process synchronization, and resource sharing, making it a strong addition to any portfolio.

-What the Program Does
+What the Program Does:

 The program simulates a scenario where parents (Dear Old Dad and Lovable Mom) and children (Poor Students) interact to manage a shared bank account:

 Parent Processes: